Coronavirus Job Retention Scheme

 HMRC will reimburse 80% (up to cap of £2,500 per month) of furloughed workers wage costs and are currently working on a system for reimbursement, which as of the time of writing does not exist.

 How will it work?

-Businesses, charities, recruitment agencies and public authorities that have created and started a PAYE scheme on or before 28th February 2020 and have a UK bank account can ‘furlough’ any employee on their payroll on 28th February 2020.
-The type of employees include:
+Businesses, charities, recruitment agencies and public authorities that have created and started a PAYE scheme on or before 19th March 2020 and have a UK bank account can utilise the scheme.
+These employers will be able to ‘furlough’ any employees who are on their PAYE payroll on or before 19 March 2020 and which were notified to HMRC on an RTI submission on or before 19 March 2020 The type of employees include:

 - Full-time employees